Evaluating the Ups and Downs of Ryan Specialty Holdings Inc.'s (RYAN) Stock

-The stock of Ryan Specialty Holdings Inc. (RYAN) has seen a 3.22% increase in the past week, with a 9.17% gain in the past month, and a 12.31% flourish in the past quarter.
-The volatility ratio for the week is 1.37%, and the volatility levels for the past 30 days are at 1.57% for RYAN.
-The simple moving average for the last 20 days is 4.21% for RYAN stock, with a simple moving average of 7.85% for the last 200 days.
+The stock of Ryan Specialty Holdings Inc. (RYAN) has gone up by 4.48% for the week, with a 8.75% rise in the past month and a 11.83% rise in the past quarter.
+The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are 1.43% for RYAN.
+The simple moving average for the past 20 days is 4.87% for RYAN’s stock, with a 8.95% simple moving average for the past 200 days.

 Is It Worth Investing in Ryan Specialty Holdings Inc. (NYSE: RYAN) Right Now?

-The price-to-earnings ratio for Ryan Specialty Holdings Inc. (NYSE: RYAN) is above average at 78.02x.
-The 36-month beta value for RYAN is also noteworthy at 0.47.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 2 rating it as “sell.”
+Ryan Specialty Holdings Inc. (NYSE: RYAN) has a higher price-to-earnings ratio of 79.51x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.48.
+Analysts have mixed views on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 2 as “sell.”

 Sponsored

-The average price estimated by analysts for RYAN is $46.30, which is $3.03 above than the current price.
-The public float for RYAN is 96.58M, and at present, short sellers hold a 4.18% of that float.
-The average trading volume of RYAN on June 30, 2023 was 672.77K shares.
+The average price point forecasted by analysts for Ryan Specialty Holdings Inc. (RYAN) is $46.30, which is $2.56 above the current market price.
+The public float for RYAN is 96.58M, and currently, short sellers hold a 4.18% ratio of that float.
+The average trading volume of RYAN on July 04, 2023 was 683.09K shares.

 RYAN) stock’s latest price update

-The stock price of Ryan Specialty Holdings Inc. (NYSE: RYAN) has surged by 0.84 when compared to previous closing price of 44.16, but the company has seen a 3.22% gain in its stock price over the last five trading sessions.
+Ryan Specialty Holdings Inc. (NYSE: RYAN)’s stock price has increased by 0.25 compared to its previous closing price of 44.89.
+However, the company has seen a 4.48% increase in its stock price over the last five trading sessions.

 Analysts’ Opinion of RYAN